Get

 Grooming ✂️

 An Affen Tzu will have moderate grooming needs.
 Owners should brush their coats twice weekly with a brush and metal comb to get any tangles out.
-The hair may fall into the eyes and will require trimming every so often.
+The hair may fall into their eyes and will require trimming every so often.
 This can be tackled at home, but because their coats grow continuously, they’ll need trimmings frequently.
-It’s best to have the number of a professional groomer on hand to tackle the Affen Tzu’s grooming needs.
+It’s best to have the number of a professional groomer on hand to tackle your Affen Tzu’s grooming needs.

 These pups may be prone to tear staining, especially if they inherit the flat face of their Shih Tzu parent.
 Keep this area clean and dry to prevent staining.
 Use high-quality, pet-friendly wipes for spot cleaning.